 The Maryland Department of Natural Resources and Virginia Institute of Marine Science monitor the Bay's crab population with a comprehensive survey conducted in the winter when crabs are dormant.
 Survey data shows that the population remained at a low level until 2008, when decision makers finally agreed to put in place new, science-based guidelines for the fishery, requiring a reduction of the catch of female crabs to a sustainable level.
 Within two years the population had doubled and watermen and fisheries scientists were hopeful the population was coming back from the brink.
 But 2012-2013 survey numbers dropped back to 300 million—a drastic loss even considering that the crab population has always been prone to fluctuations.
 And this year's survey numbers were no better.

 These most recent numbers serve as a reminder of just how fragile and complex the process of restoration can be and why continual vigilance is necessary if we are to bring back not only a sustainable crab fishery, but a healthy, sustainable Bay.

 The survey released in May 2014 showed mixed results for the blue crab population.

-- The total number of spawning age crabs dropped by the same amount.
+- The total number of spawning-age crabs dropped by about the same amount to roughly 100 million.